-Total liabilities decreased by \$1,946 thousand, or 2 percent, during the year ended June 30, 2019.
-Decreases in the net pension liability, OPEB liability, and unearned revenues were somewhat offset by an increase in accounts payable and accrued liabilities.
-Total liabilities decreased by \$5,176 thousand, or 4 percent, during the year ended June 30, 2018.
-Decreases in the net pension liability, long-term liabilities, and accounts payable and accrued liabilities were somewhat offset by the recording of \$1,348 thousand in net OPEB liability due to the implementation of GASB Statement No. 75.
+Total liabilities increased by \$672 thousand, or 1 percent, during the year ended June 30, 2020.
+Total liabilities decreased by \$1,946 thousand, or 4 percent, during the year ended June 30, 2019.
+During fiscal year 2019, decreases in the net pension liability, long-term liabilities, and accounts payable and accrued liabilities were somewhat offset by the recording of \$2,361 thousand in net OPEB liability due to the implementation of GASB Statement No. 75.